SEC501: Advanced Security Essentials - Enterprise Defender

 • Name Resolution Attacks and Defense

-• Securing Private and Public Cloud Infrastructure
+• Securing and Defending Private and Public Cloud Infrastructure

 • Overview

 Finding basic vulnerabilities is easy but not necessarily effective if these are not the vulnerabilities attackers exploit to break into a system.
 Advanced penetration testing involves understanding the variety of systems and applications on a network and how they can be compromised by an attacker.
-Students will learn about scoping and planning their test projects, performing external and internal network penetration testing and web application testing, and pivoting through the environment like real-world attackers.
+Students will learn to scope and plan their test projects, perform external and internal network penetration testing and web application testing, and pivot through the environment like real-world attackers.
+And while penetration testing is critical to identify an enterprise's exposure points, students will also learn how to prioritize and fix these vulnerabilities to increase the enterprise's overall security.

 Exercises